top of page

 • 2 min read

-Diabetes affects millions of people worldwide, and while many manage their condition daily, emergencies can still happen—sometimes suddenly and without warning.
-Whether it’s a low blood sugar (hypoglycemia) episode or dangerously high blood sugar (hyperglycemia), knowing how to recognize and respond to diabetic emergencies can save a life.
+Diabetes affects millions of people worldwide, and even those who manage their condition carefully can experience sudden emergencies.
+Whether it’s low blood sugar (hypoglycemia) or dangerously high blood sugar (hyperglycemia), knowing how to recognize and respond to a diabetic crisis can save a life.

 Understanding Diabetic Emergencies

 Occurs when blood sugar drops too low, often below 70 mg/dL.
-It can happen if someone skips meals, exercises too much, or takes too much insulin.
+Causes include missed meals, excessive exercise, or too much insulin.

 • Shaking or trembling